braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/ios_17.md

 Unlike traditional tracking SDKs that are designed to monitor users across multiple websites and applications, the Braze SDK focuses on first-party data messaging and user experiences.

-While we do not expect to be included in this list, we will monitor this closely and release any necessary updates.
+While we do not expect the Braze SDK to be included in this list, we will monitor this situation closely and release any necessary updates.